Egyptian Bloc

 The Egyptian Bloc (الكتلة المصرية, Wehr) was an electoral alliance in Egypt.
-It was formed in August 2011 by several liberal, social democratic, and leftist political parties and movements, as well as the traditional Islamist Sufi Liberation Party to prevent the Muslim Brotherhood, and its affiliated Freedom and Justice Party from winning the parliamentary election in November of that year.
+It was formed in August 2011 by several liberal, social democratic, and leftist political parties and movements, as well as the traditional Islamist Sufi Liberation Party to prevent the Muslim Brotherhood, and its affiliated Freedom and Justice Party, from winning the parliamentary election in November of that year.
 As of September 2012, all former constituent parties left the bloc, joined other alliances or merged into other parties.

+History

 Establishment

-The 15 groups shared the common vision of Egypt as a "civil democratic state", and feared that in case of an Islamist electoral victory the constitution could be changed to an Islamic one.
+The 15 groups, which included the Democratic Front Party, the Free Egyptians Party, the "Farmers Syndicate", the Egyptian Liberation Party and the New Wafd Party, shared the common vision of Egypt as a "civil democratic state", and feared that in case of an Islamist electoral victory the constitution could be changed to an Islamic one.

 The establishment of the coalition was publicly announced on 15 August 2011 in Cairo.
 The assembly's objective is to present a united list of candidates for the parliamentary election, to raise funds and to campaign together.
 The alliance supports Prime Minister Essam Sharaf's proposal of a "constitutional decree" that could prevent the Islamists from unilaterally amending the constitution or drafting a new one, even in case of winning a parliamentary majority.
 Analysts see the formation as a "final attempt" of the liberal and secularist camp to cope with the Muslim Brotherhood's advance in Egypt's post-revolutionary political landscape, in respect of organisational structure, profile and publicity.